guardian/dotcom-rendering/docs/principles/developer-experience.md

 ## Easily superseded

-At end of life, the application can be swapped out by a superior rendering tier.
+At end of life, the dotcom-rendering application (although not the components themselves) can be swapped out for another rendering tier.
+It must be possible to migrate a single content type such as the article within 3 months.